Gryneon/ParserLib/Parser.Text/Naming Groups.md

 ### Data Names

-    matches   - Results of DictionaryOperation, as a Collection<MatchDataDictionary>. tokens    - Results of TokenizeOperation, as a Collection<IToken>.
+    matches   - Results of DictionaryOperation, as a Collection<MatchData>. tokens    - Results of TokenizeOperation, as a Collection<IToken>.